LifterSam/QML_Menu_Demo/README.md

 this is a QML demonstration.
 It shows a menu page for a pad device with full functionality and calculation of all items shown.

-In the directory `MenuDemoGitDeploy` is an executable file called `MenuDemo`.
+In the directory `MenuDemoGitDeploy` holds an executable file called `MenuDemo`.
 You can download the directory and run it to test on your computer.